openai/openai-cookbook/examples/Getting_started_with_assistants_api_node.md

 console.log(thread);
 ```

-If we log out out the `thread` variable, we’ll see the following in our console:
+If we log out the `thread` variable, we’ll see the following in our console:

 ```js
 {